top of page

 and around the world

-Olivet Nazarene University is surrounded by high quality examples of two critically endangered ecosystems, the tallgrass prairie and Midwestern oak savanna.
+Wheaton is in close proximity to high quality examples of two critically endangered ecosystems, the tallgrass prairie and Midwestern oak savanna.
 Our lab focuses on studying the organisms that depend upon these habitats.

-We are also involved in tropical research in Costa Rica, where we are studying the biodiversity of insects and frogs on elevational gradients in the cloud forests and paramo (alpine) of the Talamanca mountains at the Quetzal Education and Research Center.
+Our lab is also involved in tropical research in Costa Rica, where we are studying the biodiversity of beetles and frogs on elevational gradients in the cloud forests and paramo (alpine) of the Talamanca mountains at the Quetzal Education and Research Center.

 Research Projects

 Research in the Rosenberger Lab is focused on the community ecology of endangered ecosystems as well as insect invasion biology in natural communities.
-Our work is accomplished through partnerships with organizations like the USDA-Forest Service, The Illinois Nature Conservancy, The Quetzal Education and Research Center and others.
-Research is carried out under the direction of Dr. Derek Rosenberger with students in Olivet's Honors Program and other highly motivated and bright students in Olivet's dynamic Zoology and Environmental Science Programs.
+Our work is accomplished through partnerships with organizations like the USDA-Forest Service, The Illinois Nature Conservancy, Morton Arboretum, Forest Preserve District of DuPage County, the Quetzal Education and Research Center and others.
+Research is carried out under the direction of Dr. Derek Rosenberger with highly motivated undergraduate students at Wheaton College.

 Some species of bumble bees have experienced severe declines over the last 50 years in the Midwest.
 We are involved in several projects including determining population stability of the bumble bees of conservation concern in local prairies and savannas, determining bee community composition and ecological interactions at Midewin National Tallgrass Prairie, and determining the effects of cattle and bison grazing on bumble bee populations.